tkim-061203/rest_api_nodejs/README.md

 ### How to run
 Run file server.js.

-Need Live Server extension in VSCode to run locally.
+We need a Live Server extension in VSCode to run locally.
-If you want to publicise the web, you must push your Project to Git Hub and deploy by vessel.
+To publicise the web, you must push your Project to Git Hub and deploy by vescel.